digital-engineering/airbnb-scraper/README.md

     # Create settings.py
     cp deepbnb/settings.py.dist deepbnb/settings.py

-    # Don't forget to set AIRBNB_API_KEY in settings.py.
+    # @NOTE: Don't forget to set AIRBNB_API_KEY in settings.py.
 To find your API key,
-    # do a manual search on Airbnb, and look for to the 'key' url parameter in
+    # search Airbnb using Chrome, open dev tools, and look for to the url parameter
-    # async requests to /api/v2/explore_tabs in your browser's dev tools under
-    # the Network tab.
+    # named "key" in async requests to /api/v2/explore_tabs under the Network tab.

 ## Example Usage